Elinayap/CW2024/README.md

 Bombs have been introduced in Level Three, spawning randomly to increase the challenge for players.
 These bombs must be avoided to prevent user from taking damage.

 - **Achievement Added to LevelOne:**
 Achievements have been integrated into LevelOne.
 When the user meets the kill target, they will be awarded the "All Enemies Defeated in Level One" achievement.
 To rewards the users for completing LevelOne.
+But if the user dies without completing the level, no achievements will be unlocked.

 - **Achievement Added to LevelTwo:**
 Achievement is now awarded in Level Two when the user successfully defeats the boss.
 They will be awarded the "All Enemies Defeated in Level Two" achievement.
 To rewards the users for completing LevelTwo.
+But if the user dies without completing the level, no achievements will be unlocked.

 - **Achievements Added to LevelThree:**
 An achievement will be added to LevelThree when the user successfully defeats the boss.
 Additionally, if the user completes LevelThree without colliding with any bombs, they will earn the "Bomb Dodger" achievement.
+But if the user dies without completing the level, no achievements will be unlocked.

 - **Speed up projectile in LevelThree:**
 In LevelThree, the projectile speed is increased to enhance the level's difficulty, providing a greater challenge for players and testing their reaction time.